-The cipher suites returned by this function are the cipher suites that the OTP ssl application can support provided that they are supported by the cryptolib linked with the OTP crypto application.
+Also note that the cipher suites returned by this function are the cipher suites that the OTP ssl application can support provided that they are supported by the cryptolib linked with the OTP crypto application.
 Use ssl:filter\cipher\suites(Suites, []). to filter the list for the current cryptolib.
 Note that cipher suites may be filtered out because they are too old or too new depending on the cryptolib